 “Bruce Power has a strong commitment to diversity, equity and inclusion and a strategic plan in place to ensure meaningful action,” added Karen Smith, Bruce Power’s Director of Talent Management.
 “Building and fostering a more diverse, equitable and inclusive workforce is a key driver in our ESG strategy and is essential to our future success.”

 Sustainalytics, a Morningstar Company, is a leading independent ESG and corporate governance research provider, and ratings and analytics firm that supports investors around the world with the development and implementation of responsible investment strategies.
-The public rating for Bruce Power, conducted by Sustainalytics can be found here and Bruce Power’s 2021 Sustainability Report can be found here.
+The public rating for Bruce Power, conducted by Sustainalytics can be found here.

 About Bruce Power